Democrats 66: Early years (1966–1986)

-1986–2006: Purple cabinets and demise
+Purple cabinets and demise (1986–2006)

 In 1986, Van Mierlo returned to politics.
-He emphasised democratic reform as the core issue of the party and wanted to end the polarisation between the Labour Party and the People's Party for Freedom and Democracy (VVD), so that it would be possible to form a government without the CDA.
-He led the party in the 1986 general election and won 9 seats.
+He emphasised democratic reform as the core issue of the party and wanted to end the polarisation between the Labour Party and VVD, so that it would be possible to form a government without the CDA.
+He led the party in the 1986 general election and won nine seats.
 In the 1989 election, the party won 12 seats and was asked to join the formation talks of a CDA–PvdA–D66 coalition.
 While the PvdA preferred to form a government with D66, the CDA did not.
 Ultimately, D66 was excluded from the coalition, because it was not necessary to include them to reach a majority in parliament.

 Despite being in opposition, D66 adopted a constructive approach towards the government.
 They were rewarded for this in the 1994 general election, in which the party doubled its number of seats to 24.
 D66 was able to form its preferred coalition: the "purple government", which included both the social democratic PvdA and the conservative liberal VVD.
 Van Mierlo was appointed Minister of Foreign Affairs.
 As advocated by D66, the first Kok cabinet initiated progressive legislation, such as the introduction of same-sex marriage and the legalisation of euthanasia.
 The moderately liberal economic policies of the cabinet were also seen as a great success.

 Shortly before the 1998 general election, Van Mierlo stepped back and Minister of Health Els Borst became the new top candidate.
 D66 lost ten seats in the election, while its coalition partners gained ground at the cost of D66.
 The second Kok cabinet continued.
 Although D66 was technically not needed for a majority in parliament, it was seen as the glue that kept the PvdA and the VVD together.
 Borst stepped down as party leader and became Deputy Prime Minister and Minister of Health.
 Thom de Graaf led the party in the House of Representatives.
 From within the party, there were calls for a more explicit progressive liberal course.
 In 1999, a constitutional reform that would allow for referendums to be held was rejected by the Senate, because a group of VVD dissidents had voted against it.
 In response, D66 left the cabinet.
 After the subsequent formation talks, D66 returned to the cabinet in return for a temporary referendum law and directly elected mayors.